Dantes-Dungeon/Scarlet-Sideloader/README.md

   <file>      The path to your appx, msix, appxbundle and msixbundle

 Options:
-  -N, -n, --name <name>        Name to use for the app store page (if left blank it will be randomly generated).
+  -N, -n, --name <name>                  Name to use for the app store page (if left blank it will be randomly
+                                         generated).
-  -A, -a, --app                Install as an app rather than a game (defaults to game).
+  -D, -d, --description <description>    Description to display on store page. [default: a really cool uwp app] -S, -s, --screenshot <screenshot>      Image to use for screenshot on storepage. [default: blank.png] -A, -a, --app                          Install as an app rather than a game (defaults to game).
-  -E, -e, --emails <emails>    Emails to whitelist, seperated by commas.
+  -P, -p, --private                      Push as private instead of defaulting to a public app [default: False] -E, -e, --emails <emails>              Emails to whitelist, seperated by commas.
   -G, -g, --groups <groups>              Groups to whitelist, seperated by commas.
   -O, -o, --original                     Keep package file as original.
   --version                              Show version information -?, -h, --help                         Show help and usage information
 ```
 ## Example
 `dotnet Scarlett-Sideloader.dll -G testgroup -E test@domain.com <cookie (.AspNet.Cookies)> test.appxbundle`